Frequently asked questions

 Do you offer ESL for specific situations/purposes?

-We are a student-centric environment, so as a need for a program arises, we try to address it.
-Student needs have led to the development of several classes, such as English for Foreign-Trained Accountants (e.g. Canadian English accounting vocabulary and Canadian accounting practices and procedures).
-Job preparation classes cover such topics as how to prepare a resumé, how to perform during a job interview, and business letter writing.
-The need to prepare for professional English tests has been addressed with our Test of English as a Foreign Language (TOEFL) preparation classes.
+We are a very learner-centric environment, so as a need for a program arises, we try to address it.
+Learners needs have led to the development of several new classes, such as English for Internationally-Trained Teachers, and job preparation classes cover such topics as how to prepare a resumé, how to perform during a job interview, and cover letter writing.
+The need to prepare for professional English tests has been addressed with our TOEFL and IELTS preparation classes.

 What is the difference between ESL and LINC?